Chia-Network/chia-docs/docs/resources/faq.md

 Try the following options:

 1. GUI may not be fully refreshed.
-Try the “force reload” option under View to force the GUI to refresh.
+Try the "force reload" option under View to force the GUI to refresh.
 2. It's possible the wallet DB may be corrupted.
 Deleting the wallet DB will resolve this, but will also cause you to lose any Offer history and you will need to setup your CAT wallets again.

 To delete your wallet DB follow these steps: